'Girls on Deck' thanks to UKSA's Superyacht Cadetship

-UKSA sees unprecedented numbers of women enrol in Superyacht Cadetship.
+UKSA sees unprecedented numbers of women enrol for the Superyacht Cadetship.

 UKSA is delighted to have welcomed six women on to the first phase of their Superyacht Cadetship (SYC) for 2016/2017 – the highest number of women since the flagship course began in 2006.